Pet Trust Attorneys Serving Woodland Hills, Sherman Oaks, and Other Areas

 The amount of money is essentially unlimited.
 However, if it is very high, you will have to judge the likelihood of other beneficiaries feeling slighted and challenging the trust.
 You should name alternate trustees, and talk to them to ensure they are not unwilling.
 Finally, if there is a chance of the funds running out before your pet dies, you should leave instructions for that contingency.

-Speak to an attorney at Hymes, Schreiber & Knox, LLP.
+Speak to an attorney at Hymes, Schreiber & Walden, LLP.
 We have provided estate planning services of all kinds since 1974.
 We take the time to listen to our clients throughout Southern California.

 Contact Our Law Office Today: 818-501-5800 or 661-257-2737